lbryio/lbry.com/content/news/165-lbry-development-community-update-Mar-2018.md

 [Skip to **Community Happenings**](#com-updates)

 # Development Updates {#dev-updates}
 All of our code is open source and available on [GitHub](https://github.com/lbryio).
 Are you a dev and want to find out more?
 Check out our [general contributing guide](https://lbry.io/faq/contributing) and our LBRY App specific contributing [document](https://github.com/lbryio/lbry-app/blob/master/CONTRIBUTING.md).
 Please be patient with us while we improve our technical documentation.
-Our plan is to create a technical reference site which will be developer focused at https://lbry.tech, which is not live yet, but you can check out our  progress on [GitHub](https://github.com/lbryio/lbry.tech).
+Our plan is to create a technical reference site which will be developer focused at https://LBRY.tech, which is not live yet, but you can check out our  progress on [GitHub](https://github.com/lbryio/lbry.tech).

 ### App and Protocol Summary
 We know it's been a long wait, but we're very happy with our latest app release.
 And the wait will be worth it when you experience the improved LBRY daemon - it's the first major protocol update since last November, and it's a big step in the right direction.
 You can read about specific enhancements in the changelogs ([0.19.0](https://github.com/lbryio/lbry/releases/tag/v0.19.0) and [0.19.1](https://github.com/lbryio/lbry/releases/tag/v0.19.1)) but in general we’ve noticed improvements in network availability and streaming speed (time from when play is clicked to when the download starts).

 On top of that, it brought some much needed bug fixes, wallet encryption capabilities, ability to redownload content on updated claims and updating claims with large LBC deposits (now it uses the current bid, previously you had to have the balance in your wallet to cover it).
-The next steps for the protocol are to significantly improve network data announcement times, speed up startup times and rewrite of client/server side wallet functionality.
+The next steps for the protocol are to significantly improve network data announcement times, speed up startup times and rewrite client/server side wallet functionality.

 On the app side, the main feature was subscription enhancements which enabled in-app notifications (including alerts for new content on channels that users are subscribed to) and auto download for channels that users subscribe to.
 The update also improves search results (see section below for details), allows YouTubers to earn [Sync Rewards](https://lbry.io/youtube), saves the app state when closing to tray, and lets users export transactions to CSV.
 Bug fixes included correct sorting of published content, allowing lbry:// links to be opened when the app was closed on OSX and fixing them on Linux, fixing night mode start time and bringing Windows notifications back into a working state.